ucloud/terraform-provider-ucloud/README.md

 ## Acceptance Testing

-Before making a release, the resources and data sources are tested automatically with acceptance tests (the tests are located in the `ucloud/*_test.go` files).
+Before making a release, resources and data sources are tested with acceptance tests located under `products/<product>/*_test.go`.
+Run one product at a time because these tests create real cloud resources.

 You can run them by entering the following instructions in a terminal: